Still Corners: History

-Murray met Hughes by chance at a train stop in London when the train was diverted to an alternate station.
-Murray is originally from England and Hughes grew up in Arizona and Texas and moved to England for a number of years to pursue a life in music.

-Still Corners self-released their debut EP, Remember Pepper?, on 13 June 2008, followed by a 7-inch single, "Don't Fall in Love", released by UK label The Great Pop Supplement on 30 August 2010.
+Hughes self-released the debut EP under the Still Corners name, Remember Pepper?, on 13 June 2008.
+Murray met Hughes by chance in 2009 at a train stop in London when the train was diverted to an alternate station.
+Murray is originally from England and Hughes grew up in Arizona and Texas, then moved to England for a number of years to pursue a life in music.
+A 7-inch single, "Don't Fall in Love", was released by UK label The Great Pop Supplement on 30 August 2010.

-The duo signed with record label Sub Pop in 2011 and issued their first full-length debut, Creatures of an Hour, to favourable reviews.
+The duo signed with record label Sub Pop in 2011 and issued their full-length debut, Creatures of an Hour, to favourable reviews.

 In October 2012, the band released a new single, "Fireflies", which was named "Best New Track" by Pitchfork.

-They released their second album, Strange Pleasures, on Sub Pop on 7 May 2013.
+The band released their second album, Strange Pleasures, on Sub Pop on 7 May 2013.
 The second single, "Berlin Lovers", received widespread coverage.

-They released their third album, Dead Blue, on 16 September 2016 on their own Wrecking Light Records label.
-Still Corners shared the video for the album's first single, "Lost Boys".
+Still Corners released their third album, Dead Blue, on 16 September 2016 on their own Wrecking Light Records label.
+They shared the video for the album's first single, "Lost Boys".

-On 18 August 2018, the band released their fourth album Slow Air via Wrecking Light Records.
-Following the release Still Corners toured extensively in Europe, North America, and Asia.
+On 18 August 2018, the band released their fourth album, Slow Air, via Wrecking Light Records.
+Following the release, they toured extensively in Europe, North America, and Asia.

-Their fifth album The Last Exit, again via Wrecking Light Records, was released on 22 January 2021.
-The album was preceded by three (digital) singles.
+Their fifth album, The Last Exit, again via Wrecking Light Records, was released on 22 January 2021.
+The album was preceded by three digital singles.
 The band also announced a European tour in October 2021 in support of the new album on their website.

+Still Corners released their sixth studio album, titled Dream Talk, on 5 April 2024, via Wrecking Light Records.